oliverthompson2/jquery-wp-docker/README.md

     docker exec -i jquerydb mysql -u root -proot < wordpress.sql
     ```

     Optionally, import the blog database as well.
-This uses a slightly different set of commands because our blogs have a shorter naming convention for their database than the doc sites.
+This uses a slightly different set of commands because our blogs have a shorter naming convention for their databases than the doc sites.
 This stems from a time that the blogs were in fact native to the jquery.com site and database, and remain internally named as such.

     ```sh
     ssh wpblogs-01.ops.jquery.net